-Answer: Yes, in Nebraska vehicles with salvaged titles can be changed over to a "previously salvaged" title (comparable to rebuilt/reconditioned title) after the vehicle is repaired and determined roadworthy in an inspection.
+Yes, in Nebraska a vehicle with a salvage title can be changed over to a "previously salvaged" title (comparable to rebuilt/reconditioned title) after the vehicle is repaired and determined roadworthy in an inspection.

 If you are buying back a vehicle that was totaled out by your insurance company then it will have a salvage title when you receive it back.
 According to the Nebraska Department of Motor Vehicles, when an insurance company acquires a salvage vehicle through payment of a total loss settlement due to damage, a Salvage Certificate of Title must be issued in the name of the insurance company.

 If, after the insurance company has paid a total loss settlement on a vehicle that meets the definition of salvage, the owner (insured) of the damaged vehicle chooses to retain ownership, the insurance company must notify the Department of Motor Vehicles.
 The NE DMV will then enter the salvage brand onto the computer record of the vehicle.

 The insurance company is also required to notify the insured of their responsibility to obtain a Salvage Certificate of Title within thirty (30) days after the settlement of loss.
 Once the Salvage Certificate of Title has been issued, prior to operating the vehicle on public roads, the insured is required to have a Vehicle Inspection performed and a title issued that will be branded "Previously Salvaged".
 This brand must be carried forward on any subsequent titles.

 After the Previously Salvaged Certificate of Title has been issued the insured must make application for a new vehicle registration.